titola/neuropa/README.md

 [7] N. M. Yitzhak, R. Ruppin, R. Hareuveny.
 Numerical Analysis of the Microwave Auditory Effect.

-[8] Coincidences: a three phase meter broken the last year during the first attack and another electric meter unusable a few months ago (pulled wires).
-Besides, if I switch off an electric meter, the intensity of the body vibrations of the nightly tortures decreases.
+[8] Coincidences: a three phase meter broken during the first attack (2017) and another electric meter unusable on 2018 (pulled wires).

 [9] J.A.
 Elder and C.K.
 Chou.
 Auditory Response to Pulsed Radiofrequency Energy.